 - No deduction is allowed for actual spending of the amount.

-This has been a guide to What is Flexible Spending Account & its Definition.
+This has been a guide to What is a Flexible Spending Account & its Definition.
 Here we discuss its types, how it works, benefits and disadvantages.
-You can learn more about from the following articles –
+You can learn more about it from the following articles –